2022 Tesla Model 3 Performance AWD

 4

 The noted vehicle is one of 7 Teslas (6 Model 3s and 1 Model Y) that I have rented from Hertz for a round trip from Orlando Fl to Naples Fl.
 Over the last 7 months.
 Each of the Model 3 vehicles was different, I never got the same Model 3.
 Each of the vehicles exhibited the same or similar glitch when traveling on [XXX] at [XXX] when either the navigation and/or the adaptive speed control was engaged and traveling at or near the posted speed limit when nearing this specific exit.
 If only the navigation system is on it will direct the driver to take the exit and then return to the interstate using the on ramp.
 If the adaptive speed control is engaged, either with or without the navigation feature on, when the vehicle is on [XXX] near or under the overpass it will abruptly try to slow the vehicle to 35 MPH, the speed limit for traffic on the overpass.
 None of the rental vehicles has the full autopilot activated to my knowledge.
 This event will occur when traveling in either direction and has only occurred at [XXX] on my 200+ mile trip.
 Having this occur once or twice would be strange, but 7 times at the same location over 7 months in 7 different vehicles is more likely a glitch of some kind, and one that could result in a crash if a driver is unprepared for the unexpected rapid reduction in speed.
 [XXX] is heavily travelled with both local and out of town drivers in both personal and rental vehicles.
 I have no idea if this is occurring at other locations but it seems to be consistent here.
-Since the adaptive speed control must be using information from the navigation system to display and utilize the speed limit to regulate maximum speed, it is likely the problem is in the navigation system.
+Since the adaptive speed control must be using information from the navigation system to display and use the speed limit to regulate maximum speed, it is likely the problem is in the navigation system.
 INFORMATION REDACTED PURSUANT TO THE FREEDOM OF INFORMATION ACT (FOIA), 5 U.S.C.
 552(B)(6)

 4